We research Premenstrual Dysphoric Disorder (PMDD)

 EXPLORING WELFARE BENEFITS FOR PMDD: A SOCIO-LEGAL FOCUS

-We are working alongside legal researcher, Mhairi Campbell from the University of the West of Scotland, to explore how PMDD is managed in relation to welfare benefit claims.
+We worked with sociolegal researcher, Mhairi Campbell (University of the West of Scotland), to explore how people with PMDD navigate the UK welfare benefit system.

 PMDD AND PARENTING